Costs

 Scenario A: You notice slow drainage.
 You skip the survey.
 A contractor quotes drain repairs blind.
 They dig.
 They find the problem is further along than expected, or in a different pipe entirely, or actually three separate issues.
 The bill climbs.
 The garden looks like a small archaeological site.

-Scenario B: You pay £120 for a CCTV survey.
-The report shows a partial root ingress (tree roots growing into the pipe) at a specific point, 4.2 metres from the inspection chamber.
-The repair is targeted, fast, and costs a fraction of exploratory excavation.
+Scenario B: You book a CCTV survey.
+The report shows partial root ingress (tree roots growing into the pipe) at a measured point from the inspection chamber.
+The repair can now target the damaged section instead of paying someone to excavate by guesswork.

 Root ingress, by the way, is genuinely impressive under a camera.
 Roots find hairline cracks in Victorian clay pipes and then, over years, push through and fan out like a tiny underground forest.
 Professionally fascinating.
 Structurally catastrophic.
 Fixable, if you catch it.